 In late May, two months into Michigan’s stay at home order, the state faced the first major climate disaster of the COVID-19 era.
 The Edenville and Sanford dams were breached in Michigan after heavy rains caused the floodwaters to exceed 33.9 feet, a record set in 1986 that was previously known as the “the worst natural disaster in the state’s modern history.”
 The breaching of the dams forced 10,000 people to evacuate the city of Midland.

-In response, roughly 150 mostly immigrant workers from Florida and Texas arrived in Midland to repair the MidMichigan Medical Center, whose basement had flooded, with some workers continuing on to work in Indiana.
+In response, more than 100 mostly immigrant workers from Florida and Texas arrived in Midland to repair the MidMichigan Medical Center, whose basement had flooded, with some workers continuing on to work in Indiana.

 These workers were hired by a Texas-based company, BTN LLC (“Back to New”), owned by a man named Alejandro Fernandez.
 In Michigan, BTN operated as a hiring agent or subcontractor of a franchise of SERVPRO, a leading disaster restoration company.